 String

 A String in Java is immutable, meaning its value cannot be changed once created.
-Any operation that modifies a String creates a new object.
-This immutability makes String thread-safe but can lead to performance overhead when performing many concatenations.
+Any operation that modifies a String creates a new object rather than changing the existing one.
+This makes String thread-safe by default, but can cause performance overhead when performing many concatenations.

 String str = "Hello";

-StringBuilder is mutable, allowing its value to be changed without creating new objects.
-It is faster than String for string manipulations because it doesn’t create new objects.
-However, it is not thread-safe, meaning it should not be used in multi-threaded environments.
+StringBuilder is mutable, meaning its value can be changed without creating new objects.
+This makes it much faster than String for repeated text manipulation.
+However, it is not thread-safe, so it should only be used in single-threaded environments.

 StringBuilder sb = new StringBuilder("Hello");

-StringBuffer is also mutable but is thread-safe.
-It uses synchronized methods to ensure safe operation in multi-threaded environments.
-However, this synchronization introduces overhead, making it slower than StringBuilder for single-threaded applications.
+StringBuffer works the same way as StringBuilder but is thread-safe, using synchronized methods to ensure safe operation across multiple threads.
+This synchronization adds overhead, making it slower than StringBuilder in single-threaded scenarios.

 StringBuffer sb = new StringBuffer("Hello");

-A static method in Java belongs to the class rather than any instance of the class.
-This means it can be called without creating an object of the class.
+A static method belongs to the class itself rather than any instance of it, which means you can call it directly without creating an object first.

 class MathUtils {